 World Whisky Day is a global event one day a year that invites anyone and everyone to try a dram (or bottle!) of whisky, the water of life.
 Large and small Whisky events will take place all across the World, celebrating the great experience of drinking whisky.
-Whether you’d like to attend an organised #WorldWhiskyDay event or you want to enjoy a bottle with your friends, we certainly encourage you to do so.
+So we certainly encourage you to do so if you’d like to attend an organised #WorldWhiskyDay event or enjoy a bottle with your friends.

 #WorldWhiskyDay was created by Blair Bowman whilst studying in Aberdeen, Scotland, as recently as 2012.
 The idea of the day is to encourage new and old whisky lovers to enjoy some great whiskies and embrace the drinking experience.
-Traditionally, whisky is viewed as an older gentleman’s tipple of choice, but more and more bars and restaurants embrace whisky and add to their selection.
+Traditionally, whisky is considered an older gentleman’s tipple of choice, but more and more bars and restaurants welcome whisky and add it to their selection.

 When is #WorldWhiskyDay?

 How do I take part in #WorldWhiskyDay?

-You can find a World Whisky Day event near you by visiting the official website.
-Why not go along with a few friends and taste some great whiskies!
+You can find a World Whisky Day event near you by visiting the official website, so why not go along with a few friends and taste some great whisky?!
 We’re sure you’ll meet many like-minded people embracing the day, some new and some old, to the World of Whisky!

 I’ve never tried whisky before, is that OK?

-The idea of founder Blair Bowman is to give everybody the chance to try whisky!
-You might not usually drink it or only at any particular times of the year; it might even convert you!
+The idea of founder Blair Bowman is to give everybody a chance to try whisky!
+You might not usually drink it or only at any particular time of the year; it might even convert you!

 What are the best Whisky Glasses?